Xevious: Ports

 The first home conversion of Xevious was for the Family Computer in 1984, being one of the system's first third-party titles.
 Copies of the game sold out within three days, with Namco's telephone lines being flooded with calls from players in need of gameplay tips.
 The Famicom version was released internationally for the Nintendo Entertainment System by Bandai, in North America and PAL regions.
 In 1986, it was ported to the Amstrad CPC and ZX Spectrum by U.S. Gold, who later ported it to the Commodore 64 in 1987.
 Atari Corporation published an Atari 7800 version as one of the system's 13 launch titles in 1986.
 A version for the Apple II was released in 1987.
 The Famicom version was re-released as a budget title for the Famicom Disk System in 1990.
 Versions for the Atari 2600 and Atari 5200 were completed but never released; the 2600 port was programmed by Tod Frye.

 Three mobile phone versions were released; the first for J-Sky in 2002, renamed Xevious Mini, the second for i-Mode the same year, and the third for EZweb in 2003.
 The NES version was re-released for the Game Boy Advance in 2004 as part of the Classic NES Series line.
 The arcade version was released for the Xbox 360 in 2007, featuring support for achievements and online leaderboards.
-The Wii Virtual Console received the NES version in 2006 and the arcade version in 2009.

-A remake for the Nintendo 3DS was released in 2011 as part of the 3D Classics series, named 3D Classics: Xevious, which took advantage of the handheld's 3D screen technology.
-The NES version was released for the Wii U Virtual Console in 2013, and was also added to the Nintendo Classics service in March 2023.
-The arcade version, along with Pac-Man, was released for the Nintendo Switch and PlayStation 4 as part of Hamster's Arcade Archives line in 2021.
+The NES version was released for the Wii's Virtual Console in 2006 and Wii U in 2013, and was also added to the Nintendo Classics service in March 2023.
+The arcade version was released for the Wii's Virtual Console in 2009, as well as Hamster Corporation's Arcade Archives series (alongside Pac-Man) for the Nintendo Switch and PlayStation 4 in 2021.
+A remake for the Nintendo 3DS developed by Arika was released by Nintendo in 2011 as part of the 3D Classics series, named 3D Classics: Xevious, which took advantage of the handheld's stereoscopic 3D display.

 Xevious is included in Namco compilations including Namco Museum Vol. 1 (1995), Namco Museum Battle Collection (2005), Namco Museum 50th Anniversary (2005), Namco Museum Remix (2006), Namco Museum DS (2007), Namco Museum Virtual Arcade (2008), and Namco Museum Essentials (2009).
 The PlayStation home port of Xevious 3D/G includes the original Xevious as an extra, alongside its sequels Super Xevious and Xevious Arrangement.
 It is included as one of the five titles in Microsoft Revenge of Arcade, released for Windows in 1998.
 The 2005 GameCube game Star Fox: Assault includes the NES version as an unlockable extra, awarded by collecting all silver medals in the game.
 For the game's 30th anniversary in 2012, it was released for iOS devices as part of the Namco Arcade compilation.